« View All Posts

 Each year, the Commercial Vehicle Safety Alliance (CVSA) announces several blitzes.
 A blitz is a concentrated effort by the CVSA to ensure trucks and drivers are safe on the road.
 Each blitz has a different focus.

-There’s the Human Trafficking Awareness Initiative in January, Operation Safe Driver Week in July and Brake Safety Week in August.
-There’s also an unannounced brake safety enforcement program that randomly occurs once during the year — and only lasts one day.
+There's Operation Safe Driver Week in July and Brake Safety Week in August, as well as an unannounced brake safety enforcement program that randomly occurs once during the year.

-But the biggest blitz of the year by far is the CVSA International Roadcheck that occurs every May.
-It’s also referred to as DOT Blitz or Blitz Week.
-The tractor, trailer and driver are inspected as a whole, but officers hone in on a specific part of the tractor each year.
+But the biggest blitz of the year by far is the CVSA International Roadcheck that occurs every May or June.
+It’s also referred to as DOT Blitz or "blitz week."
+The tractor, trailer, and driver are inspected as a whole, but officers hone in on a specific part of the tractor each year.

 As a former truck driver, I understand the nerves you may be feeling as we quickly approach blitz week.
 It may even be tempting to take some time off to avoid the extra enforcement, but with some extra attention given to your truck, the blitz is nothing to stress about.
-In this article, you’ll get answers to the following questions:
+In this article, you’ll get answers to all your most pressing blitz week questions.

 When you know what to expect from blitz week — and how you can sail through the week unscathed and without a violation — you’ll be a lot more prepared.

-Officers may conduct a level one, level two or level three inspection.
+Officers may conduct a level one, level two, or level three inspection.
 During blitz week, however, the most common inspection is a level one inspection — the most thorough type of inspection that includes the officer going under the truck.
+It's a whopping 37 steps.

 A few of the main areas officers will be looking at include: